Nanra/Nanra/README.md

-### Hi there 👋 I'm Nanra, Permissioned Blockchain Developer
+### Hi there 👋 I'm Nanra a Permissioned Blockchain Developer

 Here are some ideas to get you started: